Feedback

 AMTC 100Essentials of Mechanics5 CR REELS, W

 Develops beginning mechanical skills and knowledge essential to successful completion of the automotive and/or diesel technology program.
 Includes shop safety, fasteners, measurements, cutting tools, lifting, tool usage, shop orientation, manuals (including computer retrieval systems), bearings and seals, and special emphasis on preventive/predictive maintenance.
+Lab hours are required for this course.
 This is an introductory course for beginning students of Automotive or Diesel Technology.
 Course can be waived if student has completed principles of technology and auto program in high school.

 Prerequisites: None